gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 #### Partial Fractions Decomposition
 1. Divide if improper, degree of numerator is denominator
 	- do long division
-2. Factor denominator
+2. Factor denominator so they can't be further reduced
 3. Linear factors
 	- if you have (s+a)<sup>m</sup>, include A/(s+a) ...
 A<sub>m</sub>/(s+a)<sup>m</sup>
-4. Quadratic factors
+4. Quadratic factors - Bs + C when you have as^2 + bs + c denominator
 5. Determine unknowns

 #### Cover Up Method